rboufker/HomeLabing/README.md

 This is everything I did in my own network to learn basic concepts of networking, and to make my life easier.

+# From Telenet Modem/Router to Telenet Modem and TP Link Router

+# Proxmox VE

+# OpenMediaVault NAS solution

+# VPN Wireguard

+# Databank Postgres and Redis Server for App

 # Pi-hole DNS Ad-Blocking Server

 ## Overview